Feeling drained? It could be an iron deficiency

-What’s anemia, you ask?
-This condition happens when you can’t make enough healthy red blood cells.
-Those red blood cells contain the hemoglobin that carries oxygen throughout your body.
-Low iron and anemia are linked.
+Low iron has a link with anemia.
 Your body relies on iron to make hemoglobin, so when iron is low, you can become anemic.
 Your cells don’t receive enough oxygen, and you feel tired.

 Symptoms of low iron levels

 For some people, anemia symptoms come on quickly.
 For others, they sneak up gradually.
-“Sometimes, it happens over a long period of time,” says Dr. Boling.
-“With some conditions, you might be losing microscopic blood cells, and you don’t notice any symptoms at first.
+Sometimes, iron deficiency anemia happens over a long period of time.
+With some conditions, you might be losing microscopic blood cells very slowly, and you won’t notice any symptoms at first.

-- Extreme fatigue
+- extreme fatigue

-- Pale skin
+- pale skin

-- Shortness of breath
+- shortness of breath

-- Dizziness or lightheadedness
+- dizziness or lightheadedness

-- Cold hands and feet
+- cold hands and feet

-- Brittle nails
+- brittle nails

-- Unusual food cravings
+- unusual food cravings

 Other anemia risk factors